n1k1k/csb-project/README.md

       )
 ```

-Next we need to check that the id of the currently logged in user matches the given id:
+Next, we need to check that the id of the currently logged-in user matches the given id:

 ```
   if request.user.id != user_id: